Welcome to today's edition of the Rush 24-7 podcast.

 The party, and he's been abundantly clear.

-He's just out there, little bit of a racantur, maybe even in some places considered to be a uh a kook.
+He's just out there, a little bit of a rack and tour, maybe even in some places considered to be a kook.

-But the thing about the guy, and there's another story about this is where does this run a politico today?
+But the thing about the guy, and there's another story about this, is where does this run at Politico today?

 One problem that he might have is that he either sees or imagines rules that nobody else seems to see, such as his claim that none of the delegates are actually bound by their state rules.

-He said that earlier, uh, within the last 30 days.
+He said that earlier within the last 30 days.

-He said, hey, I've read the rules, and I'm here to tell you that no delegate is bound to vote the way the primary voters voted in the majority in their states.
+He said, Hey, I've read the rules, and I'm here to tell you that no delegate is bound to vote the way the primary voters voted in a majority in their states.

-It's a little known secret, but I know it, and he's out there telling everybody delegates can vote for whoever they want whenever they want.
+And he's out there telling everybody delegates can vote for whoever they want, whenever they want.

 There's none of this first ballot stuff.